-Both Sahalie and Koosah Falls are part of the Willamette National Forest.
-They make a perfect day trip from Eugene because they are only a 1-hour 20-minute drive away from the city.
+Both Sahalie and Koosah Falls are part of the Willamette National Forest, which is centrally located in the Oregon Cascade Mountains.
+The trip to Sahalie Falls make a perfect day trip from Eugene because the falls are only a 1-hour 20-minute drive away from the city.
 Talk about close!

-This place can be a destination in itself or simply a stop along the way – the Mackenzie River area is full of beautiful locations and places to explore.
+This place can be a destination in itself or simply a stop along the way – the McKenzie River area is full of beautiful locations and places to explore.

-Not even 100 steps away, it’s a powerful force with the most beautiful blue water.
-It drops 100 feet into the river below.
+Not even 100 steps away, Sahalie Falls is a powerful force with the most beautiful blue water.
+It drops 100 feet into the McKenzie river below.
 We came on an incredibly foggy/rainy day, but that’s the kind of mood we expect in the Pacific Northwest.